Tweenies: DVDs and videos

+A variety of Tweenies episodes were released on VHS and DVD from 1999 up to 2008, featuring themed compilations and special episodes.
+These were released by BBC Worldwide.
+Some releases include Ready to Play with the Tweenies (1999), Tweenies: Night-Time Magic (2003), and Tweenies - Let's all Make Music (2004).

-Many of the above videos have also been dubbed into other languages.
+Many of the home releases were dubbed into other languages and released abroad.
 In addition, several of the Tweenies videos were produced in special versions for retailers with additional footage (for example, the "Party Games, Laughs & Giggles" video distributed at Marks & Spencer stores carried two additional segments, adding ten minutes to the video's running time).
-Many of the above videos were also released as DVDs under different names. iTunes has released a Best of Tweenies volume 1 which consists of the first six episodes of the series.
+Many of the above videos were also released on DVD under different names.
+In 2010, iTunes released a Best of Tweenies Volume 1 which consisted of the first six episodes of the first series.
+All of the Tweenies music releases were made available in retailers via cassette and CD.

-Books

-From 1999 until 2006, various books were released from Tweenies, based on the episodes that were mostly aired.
-There were also annuals that were released from 2001 to 2006 and other books, based on each character from Tweenies.

-Toys and games
+Additional products

-From the late 1990s into the early 2000s, the Tweenies were one of the most popular set of children's TV characters at the time, which led to a wide range merchandise being sold.
-Many toys were sold in various retailers, such as Toys "R" Us, Argos, & Woolworths.
-Merchandise included soft toys, playsets, collectible figures, board games, jigsaws and puzzles, talking toys, the video games which were Tweenies: Doodles' Bones for Game Boy Color and Tweenies: Game Time for PlayStation, and many other products.
+From the show's debut in 1999 to 2008, a range of Tweenies storybooks were published, primarily based on aired episodes.
+Additional merchandise included soft toys, playsets, collectible figures, bedding, board games, puzzles, clothing, talking toys and yearly hardback annuals released between 2001 and 2006.
+Several computer and video games were also produced, including Tweenies: Doodles' Bones for Game Boy Color and Tweenies: Game Time for PlayStation, along with many other related products.